casaumayman/flutter-boilerplate/README.md

-# flutter_getx_boilerplate

-**Languages: English (this file), [中文](README.zh-cn.md).**

-## Introduction

-During my study of Flutter, I have been using the flutter_bloc state management framework.
-I accidentally saw the GetX state management framework.
-Through ReadMe, I found that the GetX framework is very easy to get started.
-So I want to write a GetX Starter project while learning, which can not only help myself Learning can also help others quickly build a boilerplate.
-Before building this boilerplate, I searched many similar projects, and found that they were relatively simple, and none of them covered the common things that the project should have, so I sprouted the idea of ​​writing one by myself.
-Let me introduce them one by one below.

 ## Technology & Project Introduction

 Use Flutter 2.x to build a set of features containing predefined folder structure, style themes, API access, state management, routing & dependencies, etc. The project structure is clear and can be easily used as a Flutter template project.
 Technologies used include but are not limited to [Flutter](https://flutter.cn/), [Dart](https://dart.dev/), [GetX](https://pub.dev/packages/get), etc.